 - extra time on timed examinations and/or quizzes

 • provisions to take examinations and/or quizzes in a quiet, separate room

 • front row access in classes with assigned seating

 • other accommodations will be considered as presented.

 Students who are in need of diagnostic testing or the need to provide current documentation should meet with the Learning Specialist.
-Information on testing and testing locations can be obtained through this office.
+Information on testing can be obtained through this office.
 Costs of testing and assessments are the responsibility of the student.